Muhammed-Rahif/Notes-RN/README.md

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [React Native](https://reactnative.dev/) - React Native is a JavaScript framework for building cross platform softwares
+- [Expo](https://expo.dev/) - Expo is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.

 ## ✍️ Authors <a name = "authors"></a>